Outback Steakhouse Mac and Cheese Recipe

 Penne, shells, elbow macaroni noodles, and rigatoni pasta are popular choices, but you can use any short pasta you prefer.

-You may want to swap the heavy cream for half-and-half or even milk to save on fat and calories.
+You may want to substitute the heavy cream for half-and-half or even milk to reduce fat and calories.

 How to Make Outback Steakhouse Mac and Cheese